-Rationale: This course aims to build foundation skills on designing and analyzing different
+Rationale: This course aims to build foundation skills on designing and analyzing different industrial control systems using PLC and MATLAB.

-• To help students demonstrate the controlling of systems using PLC.

-• To demonstrate the ability to present the results of investigations orally and in writing.
+- To help students demonstrate the controlling of systems using PLC. - To demonstrate the ability to present the results of investigations orally and in writing.